vahidbaharvand/test4z/README.md

         npm install

-4. Open the zowe.config.json file and enter the following parameters.
-Ask your mainframe administrator for the specific information.
+4. Open the zowe.config.json file and fill in the ZOSMF specific information to the "zosmf" profile scope.
+Ask your mainframe administrator for the information.
-   1. "zosmf" property.
-Fill in your ZOSMF specific information.
-   2. "test4z" property.
-Fill in thespecific information of the server where your Test4z service is running.
-        * Optional - Test4z is shipped with a self signed certificate.
-The rejectUnauthorized property is false by default.
-You may need to set it true depending on your installation.
-Ask your mainframe administrator for this information.

-5. Enter your Mainframe username and password by executing the following commands in the given order through the Terminal (enter the command and press Enter.
-You will be prompted to enter the information information):

-         ZOSMF profile:
+         Execute the following commands through the Terminal:

          npx zowe config set --secure profiles.lpar1.profiles.zosmf.properties.user
          npx zowe config set --secure profiles.lpar1.profiles.zosmf.properties.password

-6. (Optional). _**You can skip this step if you will run only the Python samples**_.
-Enter again your Mainframe username and password by executing the following commands in the given order through the Terminal (enter the command and press Enter.
-You will be prompted to enter the information information):
+5. _**(Optional).
+You can skip this step if you will run only the Python samples**_.
+Open the zowe.config.json file and fill in your Test4z specific information to the "test4z" profile scope.
+Ask your mainframe administrator for the information.

-         Test4z profile:
+**Test4z is shipped with a self signed certificate.
+The rejectUnauthorized property is false by default.**

+         Execute the following commands through the Terminal:

          npx zowe config set --secure profiles.lpar1.profiles.test4z.properties.user
          npx zowe config set --secure profiles.lpar1.profiles.test4z.properties.password

 7. Open the **src/setup-files/Batch-files/SetupBatchAppDS.sh** file and fill in the required parameters listed at the beginning of the file. **Important:** Make sure you use UPPER CASE for HLQ and Job Card fields.

 8. Copy the JCL test files to your z/OS system by executing the following command (**make sure all the necessary fields are filled as mentioned in the previous step**):